mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 #### Coding Game Design Themes

-NOTE THIS IS NOT REALLY USED IN DATA - thus make minimal
+NOTE THIS IS NOT REALLY USED IN DATA - thus make minimal - OR MOVE - IN DESIGN?
+PROBABLY JUST REFERENCE REALLY BRIEFLY AND PICK UP IN DESIGN

+Coding based on the game elements that are being added to the game serves to xxx ?

 The process of learning game making through deepening your knowledge of game elements is explored by Schell [-@schell_art_2008].

-Coding based on the game elements that are being added to the game serves to xxx ?

 As way of coding initially I considered the MDA framework for the simplicity and the focus on the user experience being taken into account.